Page Contents

 AUS-8

 AUS-8 is similar in makeup to 8CR13MOV, but excels in ease of sharpening.
-The downside to AUS-8 is its edge retention.
+The downside to AUS-8 is its retention.
 Compared to 8CR13MOV, you will need to sharpen AUS-8 twice as often.
 Its toughness and corrosion resistance is similar to both of the aforementioned budget steels.

 Great Mid-Range Steels